NETtoSan/STPGraPHY-document/README.md

 Then type `node .` In the command prompt

-If you havent done anything wrong.
+If you haven't done anything wrong.
 The system should come up with `STPGRaphy bot is online!`

+This will automatically connect to my client bot as if you're contributing me to support the time of bot openings.

+_as a developer_

+Install node.js from a website .
+And install and IDE program that supports javascript and json

+Download this repository

+Locate the repo to the IDE program

+Locate `index.js` .
+Thats the heart of this program

+The bot token should be `const token = 'THE_NUMBERS';`.
+Change it to `const token = 'YOUR_BOT_TOKEN';`

+After changing the bot token.
+Open terminal

+Type node . as if you're the consumer

+If you haven't done anything wrong.
+It should come up with `STPGraphy bot is online!`